Meta Quest 2 Unity

 Arguments:

-• Dictionary<string, object> event_parameters: dictionary object which contains the predefined event parameters.
+• Dictionary<string, object> event_parameters: Dictionary object that contains the predefined event parameters.

-• Dictionary<string, object> event_custom_parameters: (non-mandatory): dictionary object which contains the any custom event parameters.
+• Dictionary<string, object> event_custom_parameters: [Optional] Dictionary object which contains the any custom event parameters.

 Usage: